max3a3/devbookhq-react/WORKOS.md

 WORKOS_CALLBACK='<redirect address from the ngrok logs>'" > .env
 ```

+Add the redirect URI to the WorkOS dashbord redirect URIs as default -- https://dashboard.workos.com/environment_01FZ8YZX2B5S005PRE9BRNYSV8/configuration

+> You may be in another organization - the URI setup is in the "Configuration section" of dashboard.

 Start the WorkOS server with the credentials
 ```
 npm run start &